../tricks/lips

 Ron did appreciate the less damaging effect of a mini ramp crash, though.
 He says, "Before (mini ramps) you'd come up with an idea for a lip trick on a vert ramp and you'd have to bust your ass learning it.
 Then you could learn them on a mini ramp and you wouldn't fall as hard."

-The Rampage Crew : Around 1987, the original Standard Bykes crew of Rick Moliterno, Krt Schmidt, and Bill Nitschke got into the mini ramp game, and then things really started picking up.
+The Rampage Crew: Around 1987, the original Standard Bykes crew of Rick Moliterno, Krt Schmidt, and Bill Nitschke got into the mini ramp game, and then things really started picking up.
 For an example of how hard these guys were pushing it, look no further than Standard's first video, "Rogers Garage."
 Those three were doing things ten years ago that most riders still can't do today.
 Moliterno and Schmidt even added a twist by doing a lot of amazing fakie tricks that never really became as popular as their other tricks.

-Clink, Clank, Clunk : The mini ramp craze was in full-force by the mid-90s, and it almost became a game of, "How many lip tricks can you do at once?"
+Clink, Clank, Clunk: The mini ramp craze was in full-force by the mid-90s, and it almost became a game of, "How many lip tricks can you do at once?"
 At contests it was pretty common to watch riders do something like tailtap-to-nosepick-to-icepick-to-toothpick all in one trick.

 Wilkerson remembers, "Lip tricks became like 'clank clank' tricks."

-The Present : The level lip tricks are at today is flat-out incredible, and now a new crop of riders is helping to push things even further.
+Begiinig of the century: The level lip tricks are at today is flat-out incredible, and now a new crop of riders is helping to push things even further.
 Dave Freimuth, Dave Osato, Ruben Alcantara, John Heaton, and others are doing things no one ever thought possible. (...)

-The Future : Even though so many tricks have been done on a mini, there's still a long way to go.
+The Future: Even though so many tricks have been done on a mini, there's still a long way to go.

 TRICKS